Hiking for women who want to connect with nature

-Mel founded the group after moving home from London last year.
+Mel founded Galz Gone Wild in 2017 after moving home from London.
 She found herself lacking direction, and she was unsure of her next step.
-She started to hike to clear her head, but the hiking community she found were mostly male and older.
+She started to hike to clear her head, but the hiking communities she found were mostly male and older.
 They were hiking for different reasons.

-“There is a community there, but it’s very much about getting from point A to point B as quickly as possible.
+“There is a community there, but it’s very much about getting from point A to point B, as quickly as possible.
 That’s not what I was about.
-I want to be able to meet new people, have a chat and use nature for healing.” she says.
+I wanted to be able to meet new people, have a chat and use nature for healing,” she says.

 Over the next few months, Mel undertook a solo hike through the Wicklow Way.
-She admits it was a bit naïve; she had to leave the trail after three days having picked up an injury.
-She realised how helpful it would have been to have other women by her side, and with that, Galz Gone Wild was born.
+She admits it was a bit naïve and she had to leave the trail after three days having picked up an injury.
+That’s when she realised how helpful it would have been to have other women by her side, and with that, Galz Gone Wild was born.

-Over the past eight months, the group have gone on numerous hikes.
+Since then, the group has gone on numerous hikes.
 Along the way, they have inspired one another, celebrated the outdoors, shared adventures and created a fast-growing and connected community.

-While there are different reasons for wanting to take part in GGW, it’s clear that everyone in the group has a shared motivation – to get outside and make some friends.
+While there are different reasons to take part in GGW, it’s clear that everyone in the group has a shared motivation – to get outside and make some friends.